 - 108.8(7) Placement agreement.
 When a child is placed with a foster family, the agency shall have a signed agreement with each foster family home including the expectations and responsibilities of both the agency and the foster family, the services to be provided, and the financial arrangements for children placed in the home. - 108.8(8) Foster family home records.
 The agency shall keep separate records for each foster family home.
 The agency shall begin the record at the time of application.
-Foster family home records shall contain: - The application. a. - b.
-Family assessment. - Most recent medical reports on foster family members.
-C. - Summary of dates and content of worker's contacts relating to licensing or relicensing. d. - Reference letters. e. - Annual assessment of strengths and weaknesses of the foster family relative to the care of individual children placed with them.
+Foster family home records shall contain: - a.
+The application. - b.
+Family assessment. - c.
+Most recent medical reports on foster family members. - d.
+Summary of dates and content of worker's contacts relating to licensing or relicensing. - e.
+Reference letters. - f.
+Annual assessment of strengths and weaknesses of the foster family relative to the care of individual children placed with them.